ibm-cloud-docs/power-iaas/ordering-direct-link.md

 # Direct Link Connect for Power Systems Virtual Servers
 {: #ordering-direct-link-connect}

-Direct Link Connect is a separate service from the Power Systems Virtual Server service.
+Direct Link Connect is a separate service from the Power Systems Virtual Server.
 You must use [Direct Link](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) to configure your private network with IBM&reg; Power Systems&trade; Virtual Server.
 The Direct Link Connect 2.0 service creates a seamless connection that allows access to {{site.data.keyword.cloud}} resources from your {{site.data.keyword.powerSys_notm}} instance.
 {: shortdesc}

-The Direct Link (2.0) provides the following advantages:
+The Direct Link Connect (2.0) provides the following advantages:

 - Metered billing, which lowers the barrier of entry to IBM Cloud.
 - Support for connections to multiple IBM Cloud accounts from a single direct link.